Getting data with OpenDataBio-R

 Getting Locations

 See GET API Location Endpoint request parameters and a list of response fields.
+See also the POST Locations-Validation Endpoint if you have latitude and longitude and wants to validade the geometries and find where the point falls.

 Get some fields listing all Conservation Units (adm_level==99) registered in the server: